Who is Ruby Sunday? The Doctor Who companion explained

 The Doctor Who Christmas special, ‘The Church on Ruby Road’, introduced Millie Gibson’s Ruby Sunday — here’s everything you need to know about the Doctor’s new companion.

 It’s worth noting Ruby wasn’t the only fresh face in the Christmas special.
-The festive-themed adventure also marked the Fifteenth Doctor’s proper debut, following his introduction in the final Doctor Who 60th anniversary special, ‘The Giggle’.
+The festive-themed adventure also marked the Fifteenth Doctor’s proper debut before the new Doctor Who episodes, following his introduction in the final Doctor Who 60th anniversary special, ‘The Giggle’.

-The Doctor without a companion is hardly a Time Lord at all, and Ruby Sunday will be his time-travelling partner throughout this new era.
-As a young woman with a mysterious past, Ruby is set to bring chaos and drama to Doctor Who Season 14, but before you watch Doctor Who‘s new phase, you should get acquainted with Miss Sunday.
+The Doctor without a companion is hardly a Time Lord at all, and Ruby Sunday was his first time-travelling partner throughout this new era.
+As a young woman with a mysterious past, Ruby brings and drama to Doctor Who Season 14.

 Here’s everything you need to know about Ruby, where she comes from, and how long she’ll be in the show for.